For independent restaurants and small groups using Google Maps and TripAdvisor.

 Response Template (positive)

 “Thank you, [Name].
 Glad you loved the [dish].
 We’ll share your note with [server/chef].
-See you before [event/neighborhood hook].”
+See you before [event or neighborhood plan].”

 Response Template (negative)